maylynn-ng/form-component/README.md

 #### Observations :male_detective:

 - State management.
-While in a larger project I would opt to use Redux or React context, for an app of this size I didn't feel it necessary, and (even though I haven't seen the entire app) I would imagine the data from this form wouldn't used across the app
+While in a larger project I would opt to use Redux or React context, for an app of this size I didn't feel it necessary, and (even though I haven't seen the entire app) I would normally not save form data into a Redux store.

 ##### If I had more time 🧨